league-of-assassins/shadowCast/README.md

 # shadowCast
  Shadow Casting using SFML

 It has its own class so you can implement it to your own project without any worries.
-And it uses vectors so you are free to add as many shadows as you want.
+And it uses vectors so you are free to add as many shadows as you want inside one instance.

 <img src="/assets/sc.gif" width="400" height="400">